 We conclude that this rule is not a significant regulatory action because we anticipate that it will have minimal impact on the economy, will not interfere with other agencies, will not adversely alter the budget of any grant or loan recipients, and will not raise any novel legal or policy issues.
-The safety zone created by this rule will be small and enforced for only one day in July.
-Under certain conditions, moreover, vessels may still transit through the safety zone when permitted by the Captain of the Port.
+The security zone created by this rule will be small and enforced for a short duration.
+Under certain conditions, moreover, vessels may still transit through the security zone when permitted by the Captain of the Port.